jballant/backbone-base-and-form-view/README.md

 ### FormView Options
 The FormView constructor allows certain options for each field type so that you don't necessarily need to extend to customize the form the way you want to.
 These are some of the options you can pass the constructor or set on an extended View's prototype:

 1. *model* - *Required*.
 Backbone.Model This is the model that the form will set attributes on.
 The form field sub-views will automatically be passed a reference to this model to their constructor, so that the fields can manage setting the values of their inputs on the appropriate attribute of the model.

- If the field name (in the example this is 'firstName') matches a nested model, the sub views will be passed that nested model instead.
+If the schema key (in the example this is 'firstName') matches a nested model, the sub views will be passed that nested model instead.
 This is useful if you use a framework like [backbone-relational](http://backbonerelational.org/), [backbone-associations](https://github.com/dhruvaray/backbone-associations) or [backbone-deep-model](https://github.com/powmedia/backbone-deep-model).
 2. *collection* - Collections will not be passed to subViews unless the schema defines a collection option for the field.
 If the value of collection is true, then the sub-view instantiated from the field schema will be passed a the parent view's collection property.
 3. *templateSrc* - String.
 An underscore template string that can be used with the underscore _.template function.
 This serves as the shell template that the subviews/fields are appended to.
 The render function looks for an element with a *data-fields* attribute and appends the sub-views to that.
 The FormView default fields have a default template (with [bootstrap](http://getbootstrap.com/) classes), which you can use if you want or easily repace with this variable.
 4. *templateVars* - Object.
 Variables to pass to the template when it is rendered